 Data Stream Management Systems (DSMS) have become increasingly important in many real world applications that need to process massive amounts of streaming data.
-However, acquiring and managing a DSMS capable of providing fast and reliable querying service on high-throughput streaming data is expensive.
-The cost further exacerbates when the target queries are resource intensive and hence fault tolerance techniques such as replication become very expensive [1].
-Therefore, not surprisingly, outsourcing data stream and the desired computations to a third party server or the cloud becomes a practical alternative to many companies.
+Many companies rely on DSMSs to query important statistics about their day-to-day operations.
+However, acquiring and managing a DSMS system capable of providing fast and reliable querying service on high-throughput streaming data is expensive.
+The cost further exacerbates when the target queries are resource incentive and hence fault tolerance techniques such as replication become very expensive [1].
+Therefore, not surprisingly, outsourcing data stream and the desired computations to a third party server becomes a practical alternative to many companies.
+Such outsourcing of data and computation has received a lot of attention in recent years, partly due to the increasing availability of cloud computing.
 Outsourcing makes a DSMS service, especially computation of expensive functions on high volume streams, more affordable for parties with limited resources.
+Since cloud providers have the advantage of expertise consolidation, they can potentially offer the service with much lower cost and also with better scalability, performance, and availability guarantees.

-▶ Example Scenarios.
-Consider an online marketplace where sellers sell their items and buyers browse, buy, and leave feedbacks on various items sold by sellers.
-To provide sellers hints on what items buyers prefer to buy, the marketplace collects users' ratings on various products and lets sellers query such ratings.
-For example, the marketplace can provide average ratings of various groups defined by product id, user demographic> pair (by running a continuous Group-by, Average query).
+As an example, consider an online marketplace where sellers sell their items and buyers browse, buy, and leave feedbacks on various items sold by sellers.
+To provide sellers hints on what items buyers prefer to buy, the marketplace collects users' ratings on various products and let sellers query such ratings.
+For example, the marketplace can provide an average rating for various groups defined by product id, user demographic> pair.
 The information can be important to the sellers to identify popular products within various user demographics.
 However, memory footprint of such a query increases linearly with the number of groups, which in this case can be excessively high due to a large number of product id and user demographic combinations.
-In one real click log from Microsoft Bing search engine, we see $\approx 10^{12}$ different possible groups, requiring more than 3TB main memory footprint,1 even without any replication.
+In one real click log from Microsoft Bing search engine, we see $\approx 10^{12}$ different groups, requiring more than 3TB main memory footprint, even without any replication.
 The infrastructure required for this can be too expensive for many companies.
 Similar scenarios are common in sensor networks or in IPnetworks, where a base station or a network operator may want to maintain statistics for a large number of groups defined by <sensor event, time> or <IP address, port> combinations.
-In these examples, the online marketplace, a base station, or a network operator can offload computation to a third party such as a Microsoft Windows Azure cloud service, which can use techniques such as consolidation to make such computation affordable.
+In these examples, the online marketplace, a base station, or a network operator can offload the task of maintaining statistics for various groups to a third party such as a Microsoft Windows Azure cloud service, which can use techniques such as consolidation and partitioning to make such computation

-We model the above examples with the following settings shown in Figure 1.
-A data owner (e.g., the marketplace) with limited resources, such as memory and bandwidth, outsources (i.e., forwards) its data stream to a remote, untrusted server (e.g., the cloud).
-The owner registers continuous queries on the servers and allows clients (e.g., the sellers) to query the server to receive results upon requests.
+In this paper we model the above examples with the following setting.
+A data owner (e.g., the marketplace) with limited resources, such as memory and bandwidth, outsources (i.e., forwards) its data stream to one of more remote, untrusted servers (e.g., the cloud).
+The servers can be potentially compromised, malicious, running buggy software, etc. The owner can register continuous queries on the servers and allow clients (e.g., the sellers) to query the server to receive results upon requests (Figure 1).
 Clients are in general untrusted; they can be compromised, malicious, and colluding with the server or competing with one another.